Ayub Khan: Weakening of constitutional government

 On 13 May 2024, Minister of Defence Khawaja Asif delivered a speech on the floor of the National Assembly of Pakistan in which he stated that Ayub was the first dictator who violated the Constitution of Pakistan and overthrew a democratically elected government; hence, Ayub was the root cause of all the confusion and chaos which ensued.
 Minister Asif supported the demand(s) for Article 6 proceedings against violators of the Constitution of Pakistan.
 Consequently, Minister Asif called for the corpse of dictator Ayub to be dug out of his grave and be hung for the offence of high treason in accordance with Article 6 of the Constitution of Pakistan.

-Family

-After his death, his descendants became active in national politics in the 1990s until the present; however, these family members have been controversial.
-His son Gohar was an active member of the conservative PML(N) and was the Foreign Minister in the Sharif ministry in the 1990s but was removed due to his controversial and unauthorized statements about India.
+Personal life

+Ayub was married to Zaidi Khatoon and they had four sons and two daughters.
+His son, Gohar Ayub Khan, served as a foreign minister.
 Ayub's daughter Nasim did not enter politics and married Miangul Aurangzeb, the Wali of Swat.

-His son Shaukat was a successful businessman and had four children: three sons and one daughter.
-All three sons went into business and politics, with Akbar, Arshad, and Yousaf Ayub Khan becoming successful members of the provincial and national assemblies.
+Another son, Shaukat, was a businessman and had four children: three sons, Akbar, Arshad, Yousaf, and one daughter.
+His grandsons, Omar and Yousaf are also politicians.

-His grandson, Omar, served in the Aziz ministry as a Finance Minister in the 2000s but joined the PML(N) in 2010; he was declared ineligible for the 2013 general election after allegations of vote rigging were proved.
-In 2018, he joined PTI.
-Another grandson, Yousaf, who is a party worker of the PTI, was also declared ineligible for submitting fake documents to the Election Commission.
+His health began to deteriorate in early 1968.
+In late January 1968, he contracted influenza, which led to viral pneumonia, and by the third week of February he had a pulmonary embolism.